JEE Main 2024 Result: AICE Dominates in Delhi and Haryana; 23 Students Score 100 Percentile, 2 (Aarav & Ipsit) from AICE Hit the Perfect Mark; One with perfect 300 marks - www.lokmattimes.com

 This phenomenal success has not only brought accolades to the individual students but has also made the entire Amity Group immensely proud.

-Dr Amita Chauhan, Chairperson of Amity Group of Schools & RBEF, expressed her joy and pride in the outstanding performance of AICE students.
-"The success of our students in JEE Main 2024 is a testimony to the unwavering commitment of AICE towards academic excellence.
+Dr. (Mrs.) Amita Chauhan, Chairperson of Amity Group of Schools & RBEF, expressed her joy and pride in the outstanding performance of AICE students.
+“The success of our students in JEE Main 2024 is a testimony to the unwavering commitment of AICE towards academic excellence.
 Congratulations to Aarav Bhatt, Ipsit Mittal, and all the students who have made us proud.
-Your dedication and hard work have paid off, and we are confident that you will continue to shine in your future endeavours."
+Your dedication and hard work have paid off, and we are confident that you will continue to shine in your future endeavors.”

 As the news of AICE’s success reverberates through the academic community, it stands as an inspiration for aspiring students and a reaffirmation of AICE’s position as a premier coaching institute for competitive exams.
 Unlock your potential with Amity Institute of Competitive Examinations – your gateway to success in JEE (Main & Adv), NEET, CLAT, SAT, CUET, and other Competitive Exams.